 Pupils who need more specialist provision and whose needs cannot be wholly met at SEN Support level will be the subject of Statutory Assessment.
-This is completed by the SENCO who obtains the views and information about the child from all other professionals involved in his/her education, health and/or care.
-Parents/Carers views and those of the child are obtained and considered in order for a recommendation for an EHCP to be made to the Local Authority.
-The LA then considers the application and issues an EHCP as appropriate.
-(EHCPs replace Statements of Educational Need).
+This is completed by the SENCO who obtains the views and information about the child from all other professionals involved in their education, health and/or care.
+Parents/Carers views and those of the child are obtained and will be considered in order for a recommendation for an EHCP to be made to the Local Authority.
+The LA then consider the application and issue an EHCP as appropriate.

+(EHCPs replace Statements of Educational Need.)